faroit/dsd100mat/README.md

 Function Name  | Description
 ------------- | -------------
 `DSD100_separate_and_eval.m`  | Parse the DSD100 and generates estimates with a user provided function.
 Evaluates with BSS_EVAL and saves results.
-`DSD100_only_eval.m`  | Only evaluates existing estimates folder with BSS_EVAL and saves results.
+`DSD100_eval_only.m`  | Only evaluates existing estimates (also multiple methods) with BSS_EVAL and saves results.
 Good in combination with the [DSD100 python package](https://github.com/faroit/dsd100py)

 ### Separate and Evaluate